-SEO can be broken down into elements.
-These help organize different aspects of optimization and help plumbers understand the process in its entirety.
+SEO breaks down into elements.
+Categories help organize different aspects of optimization and help plumbers understand the process in its entirety.
 Each element works cohesively with the others to produce a fully optimized digital presence.
-SEO applies to more than just your primary website, something we’ll detail later, and requires attentiveness and understand to properly execute.
-Remember also that SEO in 2019 is not what it was in 2009, or even 2014 for that matter.
-You should also expect SEO to change continually as we move forward, meaning 2029 will look far different in regards to internet marketing for plumbers.
+SEO applies to more than just your primary website, something we’ll detail later and requires attentiveness and understanding to execute properly.
+Remember also that SEO in 2021 is not what it was in 2013 or even 2019.
+You should also expect SEO to change =as we move forward, meaning 2030 will look far different regarding internet marketing for plumbers.
 Review the elements:

-On page SEO is the one most typically referenced when optimization is described in a general sense.
-It entails keyword research and placement, which are two of the methodologies most closely associated with the SEO industry.
-In fact, people only vaguely familiar with SEO often still understand the meaning of keywords, meta descriptions, and title tags.
-These are a few of the many components of an on page SEO strategy.
-Despite its relative popularity, on page SEO is not executed properly often enough.
-Some of the primary components of on page SEO are:
+On-page SEO is the most common form of search optimization.
+It entails keyword research and placement, two of the methodologies most closely associated with the SEO industry.
+People only vaguely familiar with SEO often understand the meaning of keywords, meta descriptions, and title tags.
+These are a few of the many components of an on-page SEO strategy.
+Despite its relative popularity, on-page SEO is easy to mess up.
+Some of the primary features of on-page SEO are:

 - Header Tags: H1s, H2s, & H3s

 - Keyword Placement: Insertions of top keywords for plumbers within different page elements

 - Meta Descriptions: 158 characters (928 pixels) shown beneath search results